 The city offers many delights and interesting experiences, for residents as well as for those passing though.
 Do keep in mind though, that the city isn’t referred to as “Nairobbery” for nothing.
 Non-violent muggings are frequent.
 They hardly ever happen in crowded streets, so as long as there are people, you can feel safe.
 Should someone nevertheless snatch a camera, purse, wallet or anything else, the crowds are solidly on your side.
 Resentment against thugs is harsh, and if you yell “thief”, the perpetrator will instantly be in big trouble.
 What happens next is not a pretty sight though..

 The Kenyatta International Conference Centre (KICC) is the ultimate landmark building in Nairobi.
 This tower is a hallmark of the city as well as of the whole country.
 It is surrounded by the Parliament building, the City Hall and the High Court.
-Behind the high court, there’s an open curio market on Saturdays (referred to as the “Maasai Market”, where you can get all sorts of souvenirs and artefacts.
+Behind the high court, there’s a curio market on Saturdays (referred to as the “Maasai Market”, where you can get all sorts of souvenirs and artefacts.
 The curio market rotates between various locations according to the week day.
 On Tuesdays, it is next to the University, and there is a permanent market in the Westlands, opposite the Sarit Centre.

-About 30 min outside of Nairobi, you’ll find one of Africa’s most famous farms, at the foot of the Ngong Hills.
+30 min outside of Nairobi, you’ll find one of Africa’s most famous farms, at the foot of the Ngong Hills.
 The whole district is actually named Karen, after the Danish lady who brought Kenya into the world literature.
-After visiting the Karen Blixen farm, a trip to the top of the Ngong Hills will give you a spectacular view of the Rift Valley.
+After the Karen Blixen farm, a trip to the top of the Ngong Hills a great idea.
+The view from there is simply spectacular!

 Karen also features a Giraffe Centre, where visitors can see, feed and even touch giraffes.
 These animals are used to people, so there is noting to be afraid of.

-The leafy Karen suburb also features a huge number of very nice restaurants with huge gardens, so there is no need for the visitor to go hungry, or to contend with fast food.
+The leafy Karen suburb also features a huge number of very nice restaurants with huge gardens.
+No need to go hungry, or to contend with fast food!